mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Large numbers of supporting caste members are present in the war machine.
 They will not fight but may deliberately block the path of intruders or take a plasma bolt meant for a Warrior.
 They are absolutely loyal and will not allow a Leader who is not a follower of Tsyamoykyo to command them.
 This will be disturbing for normal Droyne and perhaps a problem in the longer term.
 If left Leaderless they will gradually die of apathy.

-YASKIAY'S WARRIORS SPECIES GENDER AGE Droyne — — TRAITS — STR 9 INT 11 SKILLS DEX 9 EDU 11 Gun Combat (energy) 2 END 9 PSI 10
+YASKIAY'S WARRIORS  Droyne — — TRAITS — STR 9 INT 11 SKILLS DEX 9 EDU 11 Gun Combat (energy) 2 END 9 PSI 10

 WEAPONS Fusion Rifle (4D or 16D) ARMOR Advanced Fighting-Armor (+20), Psi Shield Helmet

 SHIMMERING ROBE Based on the same technology as the shimmersuit, these long robes are made from a fabric that has an iridescent sheen.
 They are made from an elastic material which stretches to accommodate a wide range of wearers.